ibm-cloud-docs/satellite/host-reqs.md

 ### Computing characteristics
 {: #reqs-host-compute}

 * Hosts must run Red Hat Enterprise Linux 7 on x86 architecture with the kernel that is distributed with that version.
 Other operating systems, such as Windows; other mainframe systems, such as IBM Z or Power; and other kernel versions are not supported.
 Make sure that you use minimal RHEL images.
 Do not install the LAMP stack.
 * Hosts can be physical or virtual machines.
 * Hosts must have at least 4 vCPU, 16 GB memory, and [sufficient storage capacity](#reqs-host-storage).

 * If your host has GPU compute, make sure that you install the node feature discovery and NVIDIA GPU operators.
 For more information, see the prerequisite in [Deploying an app on a GPU machine](/docs/openshift?topic=openshift-deploy_app#gpu_app).
+* Hostnames can contain only lowercase alphanumeric characters, `-`, or `.`.

 ### Packages and other machine configurations
 {: #reqs-host-packages}